malmriv/malmriv.github.io/_posts/2025-05-26-plane-shortcut.md

 So, the API should receive those headers, compute the bounding box, and send a GET request to FR24’s API accordingly.

-I chose to write the API in R, just to prove how versatile it is (and because I like R 🙂).
+I chose to write the API in R, just to prove how versatile it is, and because I like R :)

 ## Deploy your API
 There are many hosting options.
 I used Render.com for a few simple reasons: it supports Docker natively, and its free plan is perfect for small projects.
 The only drawback is something called “winding down”—if your instance hasn’t received requests in a while, it takes a few seconds to start up again.
 That’s fine for me—it’s a hobby project.
 Paying about 6 euros a month would solve this, but there’s no rush.